 - 1. Enter the Setup menu. - 2.
-Select the Swap Audio Tracks mode on page 4.2, F3. - 3.
+Select the Swap audio tracks parameter value in the Operational Setup menu (p.3.2 F4). - 3.
 Choose a value between "Auto" and "Manual".

-Please note that the Split Audio Editing has to be enabled in the Setup menu on Page 4.2, F1.
+Please note that the Advanced audio editing parameter has to be enabled in the Operational Setup menu (p.3.2 F2).
 This option requires a specific license code.
 If that code is not installed on the server, this option cannot be turned on.

-11.16.3 How to Perform a Swap Audio Track in Auto Mode
+11.17.3 How to Perform a Swap Audio Track in Auto Mode